-At Mark S. Jensen DDS & Associates, Dr. Mark Jensen, DDS and our team are here to help you achieve, maintain, and preserve a healthy smile to last a lifetime.
+At Shawnee Village Dental, Dr. Mark Jensen and our team are here to help you achieve, maintain, and preserve a healthy smile to last a lifetime.

 We know how quickly an emergency can arise, so today we would like to share a few possible tooth emergencies and how to handle them so you can receive the proper treatment and resolve the issue.
 Anytime you have an oral emergency, please don’t hesitate to call our office!

 While you are waiting to be seen by our team, the following can help you save a tooth:

 Toothache: If you have a gradually worsening toothache or one that won’t improve, you will want to be seen by our doctor.
 It is possible that you have an infected or abscessed tooth.
 To help with the pain, you can rinse your mouth with water to remove any debris.
 If there is food lodged between your teeth, gently remove it using dental floss.

 A toothache might go away on its own if you have a mild infection and inflammation.
 To reduce inflammation, you can rinse your mouth periodically with a saltwater solution.
 Stir a spoonful of salt in a cup of warm water until it dissolves and wash the solution over the affected area.
 If the toothache still persists, make an appointment with our team to be treated.

 Cracked Tooth: It is possible to crack or fracture a tooth while chewing or biting into something (this is also why you don’t want to use your teeth as tools by biting non-food items.)
 Rinse your mouth gently to remove oral debris.
 If you are experiencing swelling in the gum tissue around the affected tooth, apply a cold compress to your cheek where the fracture occurred to help reduce swelling.
 Make an appointment with our dentist as soon as you can to have the tooth looked at and treated.